headshota/headshota.github.io/_posts/2015-01-06-movie-review-the-lives-of-others.md

 ![Gerd Wiesler](http://static1.stopklatka.pl/library/CA/86/g-16.jpg/1.0/g-16.jpg)

 The movie was a very pleasant experience.
-With a really good crew.
+With a really good casting crew.
 I greatly recommend to watch it.
 8.5/10

 Also check these awesome movies: